bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 ```

 To fix it, before calling `MyService`, we need to be sure that we have a valid
-`access_token` to pass as bearer token in the authorization header.
-Basically we
+`access_token` to pass it as bearer token in the authorization header.
+Basically
-need the following logic in the REST client:
+we need the following logic in the REST client:

 1. check if we have a valid `access_token`: